Easy recipe for gingerbread cookies without molasses. A perfect gingerbread dough made with honey, nicely spiced and so easy to work with.

-- Shortly knead all the leftover dough and roll it again.
+- Cut leftover dough: Shortly, knead all the leftover dough and roll it again.
 Cut more cookies and repeat until you have used up all the dough.

 - Bake each cookie batch for 5 to 7 minutes.
 Let cool on the tray for at least 10 minutes before transferring to wire racks to cool completely.

-- Decorate with the icing pens or royal icing.
+- Decorate with icing pens or royal icing.
 (Amazon affiliate link)